hotinglok/Fake-News-Project/README.md

 # Fake-News-Project

 **Update July 2023**: This was the code for my MEng Final Year Project.
 I originally intended to have this all nicely written up after submitting my dissertation, but the thought of freedom after 6 months of hard work on this very quickly overtook any desire I had to look at this code again for the immediate weeks/months proceeding the end of my degree.
-This has been an ongoing feeling until as of late when I have a need to update my professional profiles again.
+This has been an ongoing feeling until as of late.
 For the time being, please have a quick look over this readme for a brief explanation of what this project was about, some of the screenshots of the working project by the time I had to present, and some things I aim to do to offically 'finish' this.

 > **Note**: Please also understand that this is code representative of what knowledge and skill I **_had_** as a final year university student.